jayckaiser/adastra-analysis/README.md

 python main.py run [--queries] [--relplots] [--screenplays] [--wordclouds]
 ```

-If no arguments are specified after `--run`, all will be run.
+If no arguments are specified after `--run`, everything in the configs file will be run.

-Regardless of what is selected, they will be run in order of fastest to slowest (the order defined above).
+*(Regardless of what is selected, they will be run in order of fastest to slowest in the order listed above.)*